 Here’s what every guest should bring to a wedding.

-You probably always carry some form of ID on you, but double check that it’s in your wallet before heading out to a wedding.
+You probably always carry some form of ID on you but double-check that it’s in your wallet before heading out to a wedding.
 You don’t want to miss out on trying a sweet signature cocktail because the bartender doesn’t believe you’re over the legal drinking age.

-You’ll be on your feet for a long time over the course of the ceremony, cocktail hour and reception, so if you’re sporting high heels, make sure you pack some backup footwear.
+You’ll be on your feet for a long time over the course of the wedding ceremony, cocktail hour and reception, so if you’re sporting high heels, make sure you pack some backup footwear.
 Purchase a pair of collapsible flats and take them along in your handbag.
 This’ll save you from being the girl who tiptoes home with bare feet and her shoes in hand.

 Any small gifts

-While it’s not considered proper etiquette to bring along any large prezzies - those can be sent to the happy couple’s home - you can present the newlyweds with pint-sized gifts at their reception.
+While it’s not considered proper wedding gift etiquette to bring along any large prezzies - those can be sent to the happy couple’s home - you can present the newlyweds with pint-sized gifts at their reception.
 So, what counts as “small”?
 Pretty much anything that fits in an envelope (so mostly monetary gifts).
-Typically the couple will have a card box where you safely deposit your gift without any hassle.
+Typically the couple will have a wedding card box where you safely deposit your gift without any hassle.